 - The mortgage broker doesn’t work directly for the lender and might not have the best contacts to troubleshoot tricky loans.

-- If the mortgage broker doesn’t shop your loan around and only wants to work one of their lending partners, you’re likely not reaping the benefit that the broker should actually provide.
+- If the mortgage broker doesn’t shop your loan around and only wants to work with one of their lending partners, you’re probably not reaping the benefit that the broker should actually provide.

 Recap of bank vs mortgage broker

 Banks and direct lenders finance their own loans and do in-house underwriting in-house.
 Mortgage brokers can shop the loan around for you and negotiate on your behalf.

 In the battle of bank vs mortgage broker, competition typically wins.
 Whether you’re doing the shopping with several banks yourself or skipping straight to a quality broker, it’s important to compare options.

 A quality mortgage broker knows which bank offers the best terms for someone in Phoenix, Arizona, with a 780 credit score and a $375,000 value.
 They can also find the best terms for someone with a 617 credit score and a manufactured home.

 Calling five different banks to find out offers could be far more time-consuming for you.
 Do your research and find the company that checks the boxes for service, rates, fees, and speed.